Unified Framework for Quantum Code Embedding: Topological Codes

 As discussed previously, the toric code $\Tor^{\sq}$ on the square lattice and that on a distinct lattice, say the honeycomb lattice $\Tor^{\hon}$, should be equivalent in some manner.
 The equivalence mapping should be local in real space and independent of the boundary condition when applied to the \textit{bulk} of the lattice.
-One way to satisfy these requirements is to consider Fig. \ref{fig:toric-honey} and note that if the $X$-type generators (black dots) and qubits (blue dots) connected by the blue dashed line are \textit{grouped} and replaced by a single $X$-type generator, then the honeycomb lattice is (at least visually) reduced to a square lattice.
-Using the main result in Theorem \eqref{thm:3-lvl}, this analysis can be formalized precisely as follows.
-Indeed, note that level 0 $C^{0}$ corresponds to the CSS code when restricting to the blue dashed lines in Fig. \ref{fig:toric-honey}, while $H_0(C^{0})$ corresponds to \textit{grouping} each blue dashed line. \begin{theorem}[Honeycomb] Let $\Tor^{\sq} = \sX\otimes \sY$ be the toric code on the square lattice (with periodic or alternating boundary conditions).
-Let $C$ be the sequence obtained via the following gluing procedure
+One way is to consider Fig. \ref{fig:toric-honey} and note that if the dashed blue line is \textit{compressed} to a single point, then the honeycomb lattice is (at least visually) reduced to a square lattice.
+Using the main result in Theorem \eqref{thm:height-2}, this intuition can be formalized precisely as follows.
+Let level 2, 1 be the complexes induced by $\Tor_2^\sq, \Tor_1^\sq$, respectively, and level 0 be obtained by \textit{grouping} elements on the blue dashed line together, i.e.,